Career transition: step-by-step

 Step-by-step vertical move (traditional)

 This way is about stretching up one level from your current role.
-For example: growing from a Customer Assistant to Senior Customer Representative.
+For example, growing from a Customer Assistant to Senior Customer Representative.

 Key features